IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 SELECT * FROM (SEQUENCED TEMPORAL (SELECT COUNT(*) FROM flights WITH TIME (departure_time, arrival_time))) seq ORDER BY t_b;
 ~~~

-**Note that per default in GProM every line entered is a query **
+**Note that per default in GProM every line you enter is interpreted as a query.
+If you want to split a query over multiple lines (a line ending in `;` finishes the current query), then enter `\m`.**

 # Appendix

 ## Alternative Manual Setup

 Alternatively, you can manually setup the systems for experiments on your own machine.
-To run the Postgres experiments you need to install both a regular postgres server and the temporal postgres (TPG) maintained by Anton Dignoes.
+To run the Postgres experiments you need to install both a regular postgres server and the temporal postgres (TPG) maintained by Anton Dignös.
 Furthermore, you need to build GProM with support for Postgres backends (GProM can be compiled to support several backends by linking against the C client libraries of these backends).
 We provide instructions below.

 ### Installing GProM